quantumghent/quantumghent.github.io/README.md

 ## Thesis topics

-Printable versions of single thesis topic pages are available at https://quantumghent.github.io/thesistopics/YYYY/YYYY, where XXXX is the year the topic was proposed, and YYYY is the **file name** (not topic title!).
+Printable versions of single thesis topic pages are available at https://quantumghent.github.io/thesistopics/YYYY/XXXX, where YYYY is the year the topic was proposed, and XXXX is the **file name** (not topic title!).
 For example: [quantumghent.github.io/thesistopics/2023/JBridgeman1](https://quantumghent.github.io/thesistopics/2023/JBridgeman1)